- Unfortunately for Windows 10 users, Cortana can no longer recognize songs since Grooze was discontinued

 Here are the best music recognition software tools you can use that will take the hassle out of your online searches for both the artiste and/or lyrics.

-Music recognition tools for Windows 10
+Top 9 music recognition tools for Windows 10

-This is one of the most popular music recognition software apps in the world, which is available for free download on your Windows device.
+Shazam is one of the most popular music recognition software apps in the world, which is available for free download on your Windows device.

 Its interface is user friendly, and has features such as auto-listen, which identifies the music for you, and continuous song recognition, which even recognizes songs and shows it hears from your TV.